Department of Education and Youth: History

-In the revolutionary period, the position was established in 1920 as the Minister for Irish.
+In the revolutionary period, the position was established by Dáil Éireann in 1920 as the Minister for Irish.
 This was expanded as the Secretary for Education in the Government of the 2nd Dáil.

 It was provided a statutory basis by the Ministers and Secretaries Act 1924, passed soon after the establishment of the Irish Free State in 1922.
 This act provided it with:

 the administration and business generally of public services in connection with Education, including primary, secondary and university education, vocational and technical training, endowed schools, reformatories, and industrial schools, and all powers, duties and functions connected with the same, and shall include in particular the business, powers, duties and functions of the branches and officers of the public services specified in the Fourth Part of the Schedule to this Act, and of which Department the head shall be, and shall be styled, an t-Aire Oideachais or (in English) the Minister for Education.

-It also assigned it with the following agencies:
+It also assigned it with the following branches of administration: